 If you don’t want the expense of a handle set (they are the most costly), current door hardware style is to use levers instead of knobs, such as this Halifax entry lever by Kwikset.
 Just keep in mind, you’ll need to buy two pieces for the door, the lever and a matching deadbolt sold separately.Residential door levers are now, more often than not, field-reversible.
 This means that the handle on the door can be made to point in either direction so it will fit either left or right-handed doors.
 This makes the purchase of door levers much easier, as you no longer need to take door handing into account when buying new door hardware.

 While this is true of the most common door hardware styles and brands by manufacturers such as Kwikset and Schlage, for high-end, highly cosmetic brands like Emtek and Baldwin, door handing may still need to be taken into consideration.
 You can read our article on How to Determine Door Handing if you choose a brand that is not field reversible.

 Also, dummy levers (levers used on closet doors that don’t typically turn and don’t have an inside piece, are always handed so you’ll need to know the handing of the door.

 Most all of the new door hardware manufactures have smart lock versions of the deadbolts and/or levers available that match nicely with their newer product lines.

 The lock industry is finally settling in on an electronic lock style that makes sense for the homeowner.
 The newest smart locks are easy to use and should not see significant changes for the several years to come.We have a detailed review of our favorite Yale Connect by August Lock here on our website.
-A detailed review of the other new locks is in the works.
+Detailed reviews comparing all four of the most popular smart locks in 2022 is also avaiable.
 All of these are very good locks.

 The newest smart locks are all touchscreen, lending to a clean look particularly suitable for the contemporary lock styles becoming popular.